Molalla's Urban Growth Boundary (UGB)

 Step 1.
 Sequential UGB Process Approval

-The City of Molalla is the first to use this new process for UGB amendments.
-It requires City Council, County Board, and Dept. of Land Conservation and Development (DLCD) approval.
+The City of Molalla is the first city in Oregon to use this new process for UGB amendments.
+It requires cities to develop a workplan adopted by Molalla's City Council, County Board, and Department of Land Conservation and Development (DLCD).
+Further steps in Molalla's adopted workplan are outlined below.

 Step 2.
 Housing Needs Analysis/Buildable Lands Inventory

-This first study looks at the 20-year growth projection and available residential buildable land (vacant and infill) currently inside the UGB to determine how much of a deficit exists, if any.
-This study is then adopted into the City’s Comprehensive Plan.
+This first study looks at the 20-year growth projection and available residential buildable land currently inside the UGB to determine whether additional lands will be required to accommodate that projected growth.
+Once complete, this study is adopted into the City’s Comprehensive Plan.

 Step 3.
 Housing Production Strategies